Tumours of the throat and larynx (Brief information)

 Vascular tumours

 The last disease group includes vascular tumours (hemangiomas or or lymphangiomas).
 Classic hemangiomas in infancy respond to treatment with beta blockers (propanolol) within the first year of life.
 Other tumours, such as lymphangiomas, need to be removed surgically.
-Partially, surgery is combined with a so called sclerosing therapy.
+Partially, surgery is combined with a sclerosing therapy.
 This treatment (also called sclerotherapy or obliteration) involves injection of a pro-inflammatory solution into the lymphangioma, which finally causes scarring, thereby making the tumor tissue shrink.
 Aside from this, there now are medication-based approaches that may be used successfully for some lymphangiomas.
 Don’t hesitate to seek advice on this.

 Causes: how do throat or laryngeal tumours develop?